hellmarbecker/ksql-BAWAG/README.md

 Note how this not only enforces structure but also creates a message key that can be used for lookups and aggregations.
 Also note the familiar SQL syntax.

+Look into the data in C3:

+    SELECT DATUM, IBAN, COUNTER_IBAN, AMOUNT FROM ODL_MOVEMENTS_KEYED EMIT CHANGES;

 ### 6. In a real time app, there are two fundamental abstractions: Streams and Tables.
 Streams model change, and Tables model state.
 A Table shows the last known state of an item.
 Let us create a table with all the amounts and target accounts of transactions, per account per month.

     CREATE TABLE odl_movements_iban_monthly